d-smith/sls-service-discovery/README.md

 ## Follow On Work

-* Demonstrate with internal services that register
+* Demonstrate with internal services that register their name with the service when they boot.
-* Show how health checks work, responses based on weighting, etc
+* Show how health checks work to winnow the CNAME lookup response to only healthy service providers, responses based on weighting, etc